Will Ospreay: Personal life

-As part of the Speaking Out movement, Ospreay was accused of blacklisting Pollyanna, a former wrestler, after she made allegations towards Ospreay's friend and Swords of Essex teammate Scott Wainwright.
-Independent wrestling promotion International Wrestling League (IWL) stated on Twitter that a venue asked them to remove Pollyanna from a show at the request of Ospreay.
-However, it was later revealed by IWL that the venue, rather than Ospreay, had requested her removal.
-The person running the IWL Twitter account later revealed that the supposed evidence was really their opinion on an "unclear situation".
+As part of the Speaking Out movement in 2020, Ospreay was accused of blacklisting former wrestler Pollyanna after she made allegations towards his friend and tag team partner Scott Wainwright.
+Independent wrestling promotion International Wrestling League (IWL) stated that a venue asked them to remove Pollyanna from a show at the request of Ospreay.
+However, it was later revealed by IWL that the venue itself had requested her removal rather than Ospreay.
+The person running IWL's Twitter account later said that the supposed evidence was actually their opinion on an "unclear situation".